GrahamDumpleton/mod_wsgi/docs/user-guides/quick-configuration-guide.rst

         DocumentRoot /usr/local/www/documents

         <Directory /usr/local/www/documents>
             Require all granted
         </Directory>

         WSGIScriptAlias /myapp /usr/local/www/wsgi-scripts/myapp.wsgi

         <Directory /usr/local/www/wsgi-scripts>
             Require all granted
         </Directory>

     </VirtualHost>

 After appropriate changes have been made Apache will need to be restarted.
-For this example, the URL 'http://www.example.com/myapp' would then be used to access the the WSGI application.
+For this example, the URL 'http://www.example.com/myapp' would then be used to access the WSGI application.

 Note that you obviously should substitute the paths and hostname with values appropriate for your system.